 The Telegraph reports that, “In a shock move the head of the Government’s spending watchdog Sir Alan Budd is to step down after barely three months in the job.”
 The paper calls the decision a “blow to the coalition”.
 The surprise decision will leave the Office for Budget Responsibility (OBR) without a chairman before it has been fully set up and enshrined in British law.
 It will also cause a headache for the Chancellor ahead of the Comprehensive Spending Review slated for this autumn, which the OBR will be charged with scrutinising.
 Although only on a three-month contract, most in the Treasury and the City had expected him to remain on board until the OBR became a permanent legal institution.

 The Financial Times‘ front page reports that “Civil servants face regional pay threat”.
 Francis Maude, the Cabinet Office minister, is expected in a speech on Tuesday to indicate the government’s intention to push for a system allowing lower rates of pay outside London.
 The move is in addition to a two-year public sector pay freeze and big cuts to civil service severance terms.
 The paper reports that almost three-quarters of the government’s 520,000 civil servants – including large numbers at the big four departments of work and pensions, Revenue & Customs, and the ministries of defence and justice – work outside London and the south-east.
 The Public and Commercial Services union, said depressing pay through lower deals in the region “would have a terrible impact on our members”.
 At a time when the Office for Budget Responsibility is forecasting 600,000 public sector job losses, trying to pay less in the regions “can only depress local economies further”, the union said.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.